-Keep it Neat and Tidy
+2. Keep it neat and tidy

 One of the easiest ways to judge whether a piece of furniture is old or not is by its appearance.
 Well, the exciting part is that furniture is not always as old as it appears.
 Dirt and dust will make your furniture look old and faded.
 It is therefore essential that you dedicate some time to cleaning your chairs.
 Remember not to use harsh chemicals for cleaning as they will do more harm than good.
-Wiping with clean damp cloth or vacuuming will be good.
+Wiping with a clean damp cloth or vacuuming will be good.

-Sometimes you do not even need to replace your furniture since its aging: polishing the hardware is all you need to do.
+Sometimes you do not even need to replace your furniture since it’s aging: polishing the hardware is all you need to do.
 Nevertheless, always remember to avoid harsh products like polishes containing ammonia.
 A mild abrasive will do.
 As you do the polishing, protect the rest of the finish using masking tape.
 Polishing can be slightly expensive but it is an effective way of adding some life to your furniture and saving yourself from investing in new furniture.

 If you ask around, you will find that most of the damage that happens to furniture occurs as people move from one home or office to another.
 This is usually a result of improper handling.
-It is for this reason that people are often advised to hire residential moving services.
-As much as you will be required to pay a given amount, you will rest assured that your furniture will remain intact.
-Also, moving services are insured.
-What does that mean?
-In case your furniture is damaged in the process, it will be covered.
+Proper planning and preparation before moving is important, especially while moving heavy furniture.
+Spending some time on planning will save you a lot of stress and money.

 It is all fun and games until your furniture cannot stand on its own.
 It is for this reason that you need to be strict on how your chairs and couches are treated.
 No one should be jumping on them as they get weak and are likely to break.
 Pet nails can scratch the upholstery and cushions, they should be held back from climbing onto your prized furniture.
 Slipcovers also come in handy in protecting your upholstery.
-If you have children, pets and a lot seems to be going on in your house, slipcovers would be an excellent investment.
+If you have children, pets and a lot seems to be going on in your house; slipcovers would be an excellent investment.
 They will protect your furniture from wear and spills.

-Repaint or Re-Cushion
+7. Repaint or recushion